zachmandeville/kokako-wiki/super-test.md

 # Cool Tips

+* When testing handlebar templates, to make sure the data is right, you want to use .trim for the text request.
+Otherwise, the handlebar could be putting in unintentional whitespace that'll mess up your tests.

-when running a get request, youc an have `.query` and then pass what is being queried as an object, i.e `name: harrison` instead of having to type `?name=harrison`
+* when running a get request, youc an have `.query` and then pass what is being queried as an object, i.e `name: harrison` instead of having to type `?name=harrison`

-`console.log(res,text)` Will log to the console your html...as that is marked as TEXT in the http being transferred.
+* `console.log(res,text)` Will log to the console your html...as that is marked as TEXT in the http being transferred.